omgnetwork/ios-sdk/README.md

 You can then for example run the tests with the following command:
 `xcodebuild -project OmiseGO.xcodeproj -scheme "OmiseGO" -sdk iphonesimulator -destination 'platform=iOS Simulator,name=iPhone 8' OMG_BASE_URL="https://your.base.server.url" OMG_API_KEY="yourAPIKey" OMG_AUTHENTICATION_TOKEN="yourTestAuthenticationToken" test`

+# License

+OmiseGO is released under the Apache license.
+See LICENSE for details.